drrrho/tm2-ssh/README.md

 Any result of a single Perl code will be returned as ONE string, even if there are several lines.

-The `now` disabler takes care that the SSH connection is only used for that one incoming block.
+The `2 seconds` disabler takes care that the SSH connection is only used for incoming blocks within these 2 seconds.
 Any later blocks would open a new connection.
 One can use TempleScript's mechanism to maintain long-living SSH connections, either by increasing the scope of the variable `$ssh`; or by not disabling the $ssh stream.

 If you pass in a block of several tuples into `$ssh`, then the individual tuples will be executed separately; but the coherence of the block on the outgoing side will be maintained.

+@@@ what happens with errors

 # AUTHOR